 The home side comfortably beat the Aussies in a dominant display of cricket.
 As always, they were highly efficient in all departments.
-It is difficult to imagine this team losing, despite the earlier suspicion of their ability to carry their form over to the shortest format.
-The bowlers simply never disappoint, the spinners thriving against this opposition and the pacers superbly complimenting them through their own wicket taking prowess.
+I can’t imagine this team losing, despite the earlier suspicion of their ability to carry their form over to the shortest format.
+The bowlers never disappoint, the spinners thriving against this opposition and the pacers superbly complimenting them through their own wicket taking prowess.
 Their batting has also been resourceful except for Pandey and Jadhav, who have not been at their best.

 India have regularly outplayed the Australians by a wide margin in either batting, bowling, or both, seemingly invincible on home soil save the fourth ODI, which they lost.
-Despite a fragile middle order, they have managed to survive and dominate with the bat.
-They only need to keep doing what they have been doing the entire series, which is bowl first, and chase down whatever the Aussies can throw at them.
+Despite a fragile middle order, they have survived and dominated with the bat.
+They only need to keep doing what they have been doing the entire series which is bowl first and chase down whatever the Aussies can throw at them.